-Often when experiencing a space, I avoid using a camera.
-Instead, I take time to rely on my sensory experience of the architecture, immersing myself in the feel of the place.
+Often when visiting a new place, I take time to experience the architecture through the senses, immersing myself in the feel of the space.
 As well as looking, I close my eyes, breathe in and smell the air, listen to the aural architecture, feel the atmosphere on my skin, and touch surfaces to feel traces of human use.
-I take notice of my responses and observations, store them in my memory to retrieve later when working.
+I take notice of my observations and responses, store them in my memory to retrieve later when working.

 Back in my studio, I have started to make video ‘sketches’ that focus on interesting architectural moments where I am experimenting with drawing out abstract forms and decorative motifs.
+This is a helpful way to become familiar with a building and test ideas.
 As well as focusing on the stunning architectural features, I am interested in uncovering and revealing any hidden or overlooked features, particularly the shifting light and shadow as I have a long held fascination with architectural light and shadow.

 For me, buildings breathe, they expand and contract in two ways: firstly, in response to their context, the rhythms of their inhabitants, as well as the natural rhythms of light, seasons, passages of time; and secondly, in response to what is asked of them, their purpose.
 Buildings hold within them the human everyday but also the in-between, the rhythm of daily life that passes between us, the inhabitants and the building (including echoes of past).
 We are drawn into conversation, invited to glimpse these rhythms, when we experience and relish unexpected moments of light and shadow.